aidanandrucyk/GlobalPoliticalCompass/README.md

 * Personal freedom scores appear to be highest in first world countries and lowest in the Middle East and Northern Africa (MENA):<br/>
 ![EconomicWorldMapImage](https://github.com/aidanandrucyk/GlobalPoliticalCompass/blob/master/img/personal_freedom_plotly_map.png)

-* The standard deviation for each metric is less than the respective interquartile range (closest being economic freedom with .280689 > |(.185237-(-.179666))|, indicating little extremeties and clustering around the median.<br/>
+* The standard deviation for each metric is less than the respective interquartile range (closest being economic freedom with .280689 > |(.185237-(-.179666))|, indicating few extremeties and a roughly symmetric spread.<br/>
 ![describe_table](https://github.com/aidanandrucyk/GlobalPoliticalCompass/blob/master/img/breakdown.png)

 * There is a positive .63 pearson coefficient of correlation between the freedom and economic index scores, indicating a positive linear relationship of the freedom values.<br/>